 Heirloom and Specialty Tomatoes and Peppers

-We offer all of our specialty tomato and pepper plants in May a t the farm in Stafford and at the Ellington Farmers' Market.
+We offer all of our specialty tomato and pepper plants in May at the farm in Stafford and at the Ellington Farmers' Market.
 Plants are sold individually, in 4" pots so that you can try just one of a new variety and mix and match without committing to a six-pack of 1 type.
 Discounts are given for a purchase of 4 or a flat of 18.
 All of the plants in 4" pots are the same price.
 Certain varieties are more rare and we grow a limited supply.
-To get the best selection consider

 Some tomato varieties that are suitable for containers are started earlier and sold in patio pots and are perfect for small spaces without such a long wait for your first tomato:-)